Student work showcase June 10th, 2025

 44 Cole Street, Beverly

 At Kestrel, we value all our young scientists and their discoveries, and we mentor them to create original work that is valuable to the wider community.
 Many of the students in our school programs record their observations of the natural world, discuss and analyze their findings, and integrate them into creative pieces that will educate others about the natural history of their local wilds.
 While our youngest scientists make maps, field guides, and models, our older scientists often craft mini nature documentaries and websites.
 The Student Work Showcase is the day each year when we share all this beautiful work with you, with the help of the makers.
-Our outdoor skills students will also be present to demonstrate some of their skills in person for you.
 See the slideshow below for some sample visual projects from last year, and check the Conservation Club Projects page for some samples of longer term projects.

 Kestrel offers direct experiences in the wild combined with creative, thoughtful projects developed with student voice.
 This annual event is to celebrate our students’ work.